mattermost/mattermost-docker/README.md

 ## Installation using Docker Swarm Mode

-The following instructions deploy Mattermost in a production configuration using docker swarm mode on one node.
+The following instructions deploy Mattermost in a configuration using docker swarm mode on one node.
 Running containerized applications on multi-node swarms involves specific data portability and replication handling that are not covered here.

 ### Requirements